HoustonRuby/rails_girls/03_messages/list_all_chirps.md

 ![](../images/sublime_all_chirps.png)

-In the corresponding view --`app/views/chirps/index.html.erb`, put this in:
+In the corresponding view --`app/views/chirps/index.html.erb`, let's add this line:

 ```html
 <h1>All Chirps</h1>